 Unlike traditional routes into degree-level education, you’re already in work so won't need to start looking for a graduate job once you’ve completed your degree.

-UWS is currently recruiting for four Graduate Apprenticeships:
+UWS is currently recruiting for five Graduate Apprenticeships:

 These degree courses are only offered as part of the Graduate Apprenticeship programme.

 In the future, additional Graduate Apprenticeships matched to growing sectors of the economy.
 These will be advertised when they become available.